• Skip to primary navigation

 In a small bowl, combine sauce ingredients and mix until honey is dissolved.

-In a large pan or large skillet on medium high heat (level 7 on the dial), add vegetable oil.
+In a large pan on medium high heat (level 7 on the dial), add vegetable oil.
 Once oil is hot, add in chicken thighs skin side down and allow them to sear on each side for 2 minutes.

 Pour in the sauce.
 It will bubble.
 Cover and simmer for 7 minutes.
 Reduce to low-medium heat (level 3 on the dial) or a rolling simmer.